robinliu54/robinliu54.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Dinghan Liu, a dedicated and accomplished student at <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>
+I am a senior undergraduate student at <a href="https://www.wyc.tsinghua.edu.cn/">Weiyang College</a> in <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, double majoring in Mathematics & Physics and Civil Engineering and Systems.
-, major in Mathematics and Physics + Civil Engineering and Systems.
-He has shown exceptional skill in Transportation, System Engineering, and Statistics.
-His research interests focus on transit policy, traffic modeling and planning, and human-machine interface on vehicles.
+I have skills in Transportation, System Engineering, and Statistics.
+My research interests focus on transit policy, traffic modeling and planning, and human-machine interface on vehicles.
+My research goal is to asdasdasdasd.

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).